Is the Round 3 Deadline Less Risky This Year?

 Duke University Fuqua School of Business

-The round 3 deadline at Duke Fuqua is coming up on March 25, 2021.
-Once again, it’s vital that you explain the reasoning behind your decision to apply in the third round.
+Like the previous programs, Fuqua added an additional application round this year to meet the needs of applicants with unusual circumstances.
+The round 4 deadline at Duke Fuqua is coming up on March 28, 2023.
+As with UVA Darden, it’s vital that you explain the reasoning behind your decision to apply in the last round.

 “Or perhaps it’s simply an epiphany you had recently about where you want to be in the next two to five years,” Allison Jameson, assistant dean of admissions, writes.
 “Whatever the case, make it clear in the application what that catalyst was and why this timing is right.”